 In this article we attempt to answer some commonly and not so commonly asked questions about GSDs (German Shepherd Dogs).

-It should give you a ‘German Shepherd Dogs 101’ type rundown of what to expect from this breed – but it’s purely for information purposes, as we alway recommend to see your vet before making decisions for your dog.
+It should give you a ‘German Shepherd Dogs 101 type rundown of what to expect from this breed – but it’s purely for an informational guide.

 German Shepherd Dogs 101 – Commonly Asked Questions and Answers